The ITER experimental fusion reactor is switched on

 clothes are growing rapidly in use

-Fabrics that incorporate nanotech are becoming widespread.
+Fabrics that incorporate nanotech are becoming fairly commonplace.
 This includes truly waterproof garments, which are now a popular choice for consumers.
 These are made from polyester fibres

 coated with millions of silicone filaments, structured in such